Hansdlastreet/Boost-your-GPT-s-Reach/README.md

  ### Add your GPTs and apply to be the GPT OF THE WEEK!

- ### Each week the gpts with the most votes will be honoured!
+ ### Each week the GPTs with the most votes will be honoured!

  ### This opportunity is completely free and unlimited.
 Millions of GPTs will soon be created, and getting a head start is crucial.